Ángel Merino: Coaching career

 One year after retiring, Merino returned to Osasuna and started working with its youth sides.
 In March 2008 he was appointed at the reserves who competed in division three, his first game in charge being a 1–0 away win over CF Palencia late into the month.

 After being relegated from the third tier in 2013, Merino cut ties with the club and joined neighbouring Peña Sport FC in the same capacity.
 After meeting the same fate, he was relieved of his duties.

 Personal life

-Merino's son, Mikel, is also a footballer and a midfielder.
-He too played for Osasuna.
+Merino's elder brother Julián was also a footballer, playing as a defender for Leganés in the third and fourth levels (they were teammates between the 1985–86 and 1987–88 seasons).

+His son, Mikel, is a footballer and a midfielder.
+At UEFA Euro 2024, he scored a late winning goal for Spain in Stuttgart, with his celebration of running around the corner flag mirroring that of his father after he had done so for Osasuna in a UEFA Cup fixture at the same stadium in 1991.